 Om Namo Narayanaya।।

-There are many information and knowledge recorded in ancient scriptures regarding God Vishnu.
+There is much information and knowledge recorded in ancient scriptures regarding God Vishnu.
 Ancient sages who realized Vishnu compiled the knowledge in various Puranas in a literary form.
 Below are a few of the interesting Vishnu facts you may not know.

 - Lord Brahma was born from the navel of Lord Vishnu